shesek/spark-wallet/README.md

 $ npm start -- --ln-path /data/lightning
 ```

-Cordova builds can be prepared with `npm run dist:cordova`.
+Cordova android builds can be prepared with `npm run dist:cordova:android`.
 The `.apk` file will be available in `cordova/platforms/android/app/build/outputs/apk/debug/`.
+iOS builds can be prepared with `npm run dist:cordova:ios`.

 Electron builds can be prepared with `npm run dist:electron`.
 They will be available under `electron/dist`.